 3. The Sensor can be used to check your glucose after 60 minutes.
-While the Sensor is starting up, you can navigate away from the App.
+While the Sensor is starting up you can navigate away from the App.
 If notifications are enabled, you will see a notification when the Sensor is ready.

-- If you want to use both the FreeStyle LibreLink app and the Reader, you must start the Sensor with the Reader first then scan with the FreeStyle LibreLink app.
-If you start a FreeStyle Libre 2 Sensor with the FreeStyle Libre 2 Reader, remember that you will only get alarms from the Reader.
-The FreeStyle LibreLink app will only issue alarms if you use it to start a FreeStyle Libre 2 Sensor. - Performance between the Reader and App may vary depending on your Reader's software version.
-Please refer to the performance data insert that's included in the Reader Kit for Reader performance information. - FreeStyle LibreLink does not share data with FreeStyle Libre Reader or FreeStyle Libre 2 Reader. - For complete information on a device, be sure to scan your Sensor every 8 hours with that device or when you see gaps in your graph; otherwise, your reports will not include all your data.
+- You can connect both the FreeStyle LibreLink app and another device (FreeStyle LibreLink special edition app, FreeStyle Libre Reader or FreeStyle Libre 2 Reader) with the Sensor at the same time.
+If you want to use both the FreeStyle LibreLink app and another device, you must start the Sensor with the other device first and then scan with the FreeStyle LibreLink app.
+If you start a FreeStyle Libre 2 or Libre 2 Plus Sensor with another device, remember that you will only get alarms from that device.
+The FreeStyle LibreLink app will only issue alarms if you use it to start a FreeStyle Libre 2 or Libre 2 or Libre 2 or Libre 2 or Libre 2 plus Sensor. - Performance between the Reader and App may vary depending on your Reader's software version.
+Please refer to the performance data insert that's included in the Reader Kit for Reader performance information. - FreeStyle LibreLink does not share data with FreeStyle LibreLink special edition app, FreeStyle Libre Reader or FreeStyle Libre 2 Reader. - For complete information on a device, make sure that you scan your Sensor every

+8 hours with that device or when you see gaps in your graph; otherwise, your reports will not include all your data.